onderonur/react-infinite-scroll-hook/README.md

 # react-infinite-scroll-hook

-🔨 Under construction 🛠 Will release soon :)

 This is a hook to create infinite scroll components!
 It has a really basic logic that solved a lot of problems for me.
 So, I just wanted to publish it as a package.